-Tanoubi Ngangom is a Junior Fellow with the Climate Change and Development Initiative.
+Tanoubi Ngangom is a Associate Fellow with the Climate Change and Development Initiative.

 Tanoubi is interested in the political economy of development — the evolution of global development policy, impact of international regimes on growth trajectories of developing countries and access to innovation for development.
 Her research focuses on emerging Southern donors and the governance of development finance; India’s role as a provider of global public goods; India’s foreign policy on development; and the effect of innovation policies on development challenges of the global South.